SkySoHigh/spring-multi-tenant-testng/README.md

 Checking the implementation of multi-tenant per database for automated testing tasks using TestNG

 ## Description
+### For what purpose?
+To access multiple database shards or similar database schemas of different servers in test automation tasks with support for dynamic addition of new data sources (zero code).

 ### Disclaimer
-- For the most part, this is a concept check, so the tests themselves in this example will not check anything useful.
+- For the most part, this is a concept check, so the tests themselves in this example will not check anything useful (test quality is sacrificed for the speed of proof-of-concept).
-- To simplify the verification of the concept, h2 in memory is used as a database
+- To simplify the verification of the concept, h2 in memory is used as a database.

-### For what purpose?
-To access multiple database shards or similar database schemas of different servers in test automation tasks.
-The TestNG framework will be used to write autotests.

 ## Requirements
 - Java 17
 - All specified deps in build.gradle
+- Allure (to serve reports)

 ## Configuration and Usage
 - Add tenants to tenants.json.
 One ot he tenants should be called **main**. **Main** tenant will be used as default datasource for all DB calls if there is no any tenant set in TenantContext